slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On career

 Avoid the trap of following one set career path.
+Instead focus on being useful.
 It will be easier to pivot when needed.
-Being an employee is risky.
+Remember: being an employee is risky.

 > *'The moment you [rigidly follow a plan](chapter_3_action.md#on-adapting) set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'*